MFR6340/theenglishextension.org/young-world-2/unit-1: Five Senses.md

 This unit is about human senses and comparing them to animal senses.

 ## Non-Fiction
-Included are multiple books about Louis Braille, who is
+Included here are multiple books about Louis Braille at a variety of reading levels.
+His story is compelling as boy who overcomes adversity by creating a simple but incredibly useful invention.
 ### Six Dots, A Story of Young Louis Braille, by Jen Bryant

 <img src="https://imgur.com/NJxodvq.png" width="25%" />